kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

 ---

 * virtualbox
+    - choose the option
+        - `virtualbox-host-modules-arch`, if you have the default arch kernel,
-    - choose the option `2) virtualbox-host-modules-arch`, see https://wiki.archlinux.org/index.php/VirtualBox#Install_the_core_packages
+        - but if you have any custom kernel installed, like `linux-pf` use the package `virtualbox-host-dkms` see https://wiki.archlinux.org/index.php/VirtualBox#Install_the_core_packages
+        - if you install, or forget to install, the compatible package matching the kernel type, the virtualbox virtual machine will fail to start with an error message. [https://bbs.archlinux.org/viewtopic.php?id=258955](The VirtualBox Linux kernel driver is either not loaded or not set up correctly.)
     - after installation add the user to the VirtualBox group.
 This allows for USB mounting for the virtual machine

             sudo gpasswd -a $USER vboxusers